Detention of Maher al-Akhras: Hunger strike

 The same day as his arrest, Al-Akras began a hunger strike in protest of his detention at Ofer Prison in the West Bank.
 On September 6, a court determined he was too ill to remain at the facility, and he was transferred to Kaplan Medical Center in Rehovot, Israel.
-He is in critical condition, while his original administrative detention is set to expire on November 26, 2020.
+He was in critical condition, while his original administrative detention is set to expire on November 26, 2020.
 On October 25, his renewed detention was suspended by a court, which said it would reconsidered his early release once he is again released from the hospital, having denied a request for his early release on October 14.

-Al-Akhras ended his hunger strike on November 8, 2020, after reaching an agreement with the Israeli authorities and was released when his administrative detention came to an end.
+Al-Akhras ended his hunger strike after 103 days, on November 8, 2020, after reaching an agreement with the Israeli authorities and was released when his administrative detention came to an end.

+On August 23, 2023, he was arrested again as the Israeli forces besieged his home and took him to Jalama Detention Centre.
+He immediately launched a hunger strike just as he did in 2020.